iouring-engineering/openapi-merge/packages/openapi-merge-cli/README.md

     ]
 ```

-* `pathsOrder`: To sort individual endpoint operations, we have to pass exact path with prepend route to `pathsOrder` field in merge config json, this brings mentioned paths at top of the openapi specification and others below to that.
+* `pathsOrder`: To sort individual endpoint operations, pass exact path with prepend route to `pathsOrder` field in merge config json, this brings mentioned paths at top of the openapi specification and others below to that.
+With following example mentioned below, `/api-gw/oauth/authorize` and `/api-gw/oauth/token` paths will be moved to the top section with in the tag.

 ```json
     "pathsOrder": [